Niket-4790/ivyhomestask/README.md

 **Results for v3
 >Total unique names found (from trie): 610

 >Successful API requests: 80

 >Failed API requests: 2326

 >Total API requests made: 2406

+**challanges i faced

+>like i tried to solve rate limiting problem but the code is taking too much of time for fetching all the data